jbatnozic/Hobgoblin/EngineCore/README.md

 - **Docs:** Unfortunately, nothing useful here for now.
 If you need information about a specific module, open `Modules/<Module name>/README.md` and look there.
 - **Test:** Unit tests for the core of the engine.
-- **DebugExe:** Some old executables used for debugging a long time ago.
-Don't worry about them.